lisawilliams/-SNDMakes-Boston/README.md

 * **Team 5** How can we include better context in the story without detracting from it or distracting the reader?
 How can we make crafting that available to content creators?
 * **Team 6**

-4:13 PM ET.
-Teams get together and announce refinements of their ideas.
+*4:13 PM ET.
+Teams get together and announce refinements of their ideas.*

 * **Team 1** We're thinking about how we might foster the "next click."
+* **Team 2** How might we help content creators optimize their content for the many distribution channels out there, while making them aware of who their audience truly is?
+* **Team 3** How might we make it easier and faster to identify and verify information about a breaking news event on social media?
+* **Team 4**
-* **Team 2**
+* **Team 5**
+* **Team 6** How might we break the fourth wall in the context of news stories?
+How might we expose the reporting and the investigation process?
+Improve citation or annotation experience?
+In an audio story, I need to cite something a listener might or might not want to go into.
+How can it be really easy for me to pull up the citation?